HomeSongs

 Morenica...

-They call me "little dark one",
+They call me "Dark One",

-Though I was born fair;
+though I was born fair;

-The summer sun,
+the summer sun,

-Made me this way.
+made me this way.

-Little dark one, you are so graceful,
+Dark One, you are so graceful,

-Dark-skinned and graceful,
+dark-skinned and graceful,

-And black-eyed
+and black-eyed

 Now the dark girl dresses herself

-In bright red
+in bright red

 Now the dark girl dresses herself